Astrocoders/epitath/README.md

 Wait, we just mentioned "callback hell".
 So what if we had a function that would allow us to have a kind of sugar for continuation-passing-style?
 Or async/await feels.

-And that's exactly what renderator is, it just takes care of the callbacks for you.
+And that's exactly what epitath is, it just takes care of the callbacks for you.
 The whole code is roughly this:

 ```js